bfops/Game2D/README.markdown

 # Tests

 To compile with tests, simply add the `--enable-test` flag when configuring.
-To run the tests, run
+To run the tests after a successful build, run

     cabal test